aiven/aiven-docs/docs/products/mysql/concepts/mysql-tuning-and-concurrency.md

 ```

 :::important
-The actual amount of memory a query could use is technically unbounded.
+The actual amount of memory a query can use is technically unbounded.

 Uncontrolled memory allocations and temporary table usage can adversely
 affect memory allocation.
 The data dictionary size is based on the